Fairmont Windsor Park & Wayside Stables

-Windsor Great Park has been royal riding country for nearly a thousand years.
-William the Conqueror hunted here.
-George III rode these same avenues.
-Today, guests of the Fairmont Windsor Park can follow those hoofprints through 4,800 acres of ancient parkland — past the Long Walk, under the gaze of the Copper Horse, through oak forests that were old when the castle was young — courtesy of Wayside Stables, the family-run equestrian centre with an exclusive licence to take riders into the park.
+Windsor Great Park has been royal riding country for nearly a thousand years — William the Conqueror hunted here, George III rode these same avenues — and today, guests of Fairmont Windsor Park can follow those hoofprints through 4,800 acres of ancient parkland courtesy of an exclusive partnership with Wayside Stables, the family-run equestrian centre licensed to take riders inside the park itself.
+The pairing gives Fairmont Windsor Park something few five-star hotels anywhere can claim: genuine, licensed access to one of the most historically significant riding landscapes in the world, departing from and returning to a hotel built to match it in quality.

 The arrangement is straightforward and quietly exceptional.
 You stay at one of the finest luxury hotels in the south of England.
 You step outside, and one of the most remarkable riding settings in Britain is waiting.
 For a hotel experience that places you genuinely inside equestrian history, rather than merely adjacent to it, Fairmont Windsor Park is in a category of its own.